mongock/mongock-driver-simpsonsdb/README.md

 ## 1. Get assigned to develop the driver
-If you have decided to develop a new driver, you either took a ticket published by the Mongock team or you need a driver and want to crate it yourself.
+If you have decided to develop a new driver, you either took a ticket published by the Mongock team or you need a driver and want to create it yourself.

 In any case, this needs to be notified to the Mongock team, so we ensure there are no conflicts with other contributors and the required repository and any other resource are created.

 If there is a issue created for this driver, please write a comment asking for it and we'll answer asap.
-Otherwise, please feel free email us to [development@mongock.i](mailto:development@mongock.i)
+Otherwise, please feel free email us to [development@mongock.io](mailto:development@mongock.io)

 ## Parent project
 ### 2. Create project
-Create a multi-module project called `mongock-driver-DATABASE_NAME`, where `DATABASE_NAME` is the name of the database this driver is targeting, it could mongodb, dymnamod, cassandra, etc.
+Create a multi-module project called `mongock-driver-DATABASE_NAME`, where `DATABASE_NAME` is the name of the database this driver is targeting, it could be mongodb, dynamodb, cassandra, etc.

 In this example `mongock-driver-simpsonsdb`